stellar/stellar-core/README.md

 run one test category with:
   `bin/stellard --test '[categoryName]'`

+# Running tests against postgreSQL
+ First, you'll need to create a few test databases by running `create database test with owner=test`
+ `create database test0 with owner=test`
+ `create database test1 with owner=test`
+ `create database test2 with owner=test`

+then, you can simply edit the file "src/main/test.cpp" and uncomment the "postgresql" line in getTestConfig.

 # Running stress tests
 You can invoke on the command-line with multiple tags as either AND-ed (by juxtaposition) or OR-ed (by comma-listing).
 Tests tagged as [.] or [hide] are not part of the default test test.
 We adopt the convention of tagging a stress-test for subsystem foo as [foo-stress][stress][hide], then running stellard --test [stress] will run all the stress tests, stellard --test [foo-stress] will run the stress tests for subsystem foo alone, and neither stellard --test nor stellard --test [foo] will run stress tests.